Personal Finance Basics

 Personal loan

-One option to consolidate or pay off your debt is to take out a personal loan.
-What’s the difference between a personal loan and a debt consolidation loan?
-You may use a personal loan for many expenses, including debt consolidation.
 If you take out a personal loan, you could use a portion of it to consolidate your debt by paying off all your credit cards and other debts and then use the rest for another expense.

 Debt consolidation loan

 A debt consolidation loan, on the other hand, is a personal loan that is usually used only to consolidate two or more debts.
-Lenders may not allow you to use this type of loan for anything else, like you could for a personal loan.
+Lenders may not allow you to use this type of loan for anything else, like you would for a personal loan.
 As we’ve covered, with a debt consolidation loan, the lender pays off your existing debts, and then you pay off the new loan.

 Balance transfer credit cards

 We briefly discussed balance transfer credit cards as an option for consolidating your debt.
-A balance transfer credit card allows you to move unpaid debts like credit card balances and various types of loans from one or more accounts to a new or different credit card.
-It’s a popular choice because many credit card lenders offer a low or even a 0% introductory APR that allows you to pay off your debt with little to no interest for a period.
-Just make sure you can afford the payments once the introductory rate ends.
-Like a debt consolidation loan, a balance transfer credit card streamlines your debts into one monthly payment.
+A balance transfer credit card allows you to move unpaid debts, such as credit card balances and various types of loans, from one or more accounts to a new or different credit card.
+It’s a popular choice because many credit card lenders offer a low or 0% introductory APR that allows you to pay off your debt with little to no interest for a period.

 Debt management plan (DMP)

-Another possibility is a debt management plan (DMP).
-A DMP combines multiple debts into one monthly payment, and creditors reduce your interest rate.
-In return, you agree to a payment plan between three and five years.
 While there are benefits to a DMP, especially with interest rates, there are a few things to keep in mind.
 First, you can generally only use a DMP to pay off credit card debts.
 Most agencies will not allow you to use a DMP for other debts, like student loans, taxes, or medical expenses.
+And while you are using a DMP agency, you may be charged a monthly fee.
 Also, during those three to five years, you likely won’t be able to use credit cards or open another form of credit.
-Finally, missing a payment is never a good idea.
-Especially not while using a DMP.
-One missed payment may cause the agency to end your low interest rates.

-H2: Sun Loan can help with debt consolidation
+Sun Loan can help with debt consolidation

-Sun Loan is ready to help with your debt consolidation!
-Through a personal installment loan, you can simplify your monthly bills and take back control of your finances.
-We offer loans up to $10,000 to help you pay off your debts through an affordable monthly payment that–when paid on time–can help you build up your credit score.
 With a single personal installment loan from Sun Loan, you only have one payment to deal with each month.
-And you can lock in a fixed interest rate so your monthly payment is never a surprise.
+Plus, you can lock in a fixed interest rate, so your monthly payment is never a surprise.
 Apply online today or visit us at one of our many convenient branches.
 If you’d like to speak to a loan expert, call us at (800) SUN-LOAN.

 Author – Amy Sines